Simple ways you can help make a difference

 1. Show you care through thoughtful gestures

 A little bit of kindness goes a long way.
-To brighten their day, a simple handwritten letter, card, or postcard is a wonderful way to show you are thinking of them.
+To brighten someone's day, a simple handwritten letter, card, or postcard is a wonderful way to show you are thinking of them.
 Homemade cards or small, non-perishable gifts are especially meaningful and help lift spirits by reinforcing a sense of being valued.

 -